Get ITR filing for Unemployed online

 Taxability of Unemployed individuals

 Unemployed individuals might think filing an Income Tax Return (ITR) is unnecessary, but certain situations make it essential.
 These include income from other sources such as interest from savings accounts, fixed deposits, recurring deposits, dividends from stock investments and mutual funds, and rental income from property leasing or subletting.
 Additionally, capital gains from the sale of shares, mutual funds, real estate, gold, jewelry, bonds, and debentures require filing an ITR.
 Business income from freelance work, consulting services, creative pursuits, online platforms, small businesses, home-based operations must also be reported.
-Proper financial record-keeping and timely ITR filing are crucial, and consulting a tax professional is advisable for personalized guidance.

 Income tax deduction under Old regime for Unemployed individuals